-This self-paced online professional training program focuses on Minimizing bias in Forensic Science Decision Making.
-This program covers brain and cognitive issues relating to bias and cognitive processing.
-It then connects the cognitive science issues to practical and specific issues in forensic decision making.
+This self-paced online professional training program focuses on minimizing bias in Forensic Science decision making.
+This program covers issues relating to cognitive bias and processing.
+It then connects the cognitive theory to practical and specific issues in forensic decision making.
 In addition to knowledge about the cognitive factors in forensic decision making, the program also provides practical solutions to address weaknesses as well as best practices to enhance forensic practices.

 This program is directly relevant to the document recently adopted by the National Commission on Forensic Science (NCFS).
 The practical implementation of this document (“Ensuring That Forensic Analysis Is Based Upon Task-Relevant Information”) is presented and discussed, as are the recommendations of the National Academy of Sciences report on forensic science.